Hotmoka/hotmoka/README.md

 to mix many signature algorithms for signing transactions inside the same Hotmoka node, as we will show later.

-## Red/Green Contracts <a name="red-green-contracts"></a>
+## Red and Green Balances <a name="red-and-green-balances"></a>

 __[See project `redgreen` inside the `hotmoka_tutorial` repository]__

-Takamaka includes contract classes with double balance.
-They have the normal (_green_) balance and an extra, stable _red_ balance.
+The `Contract` class of Takamaka has a double balance.
+Namely, it has a normal (_green_) balance and an extra, stable _red_ balance.
-Such red/green contracts are implemented by the abstract class `io.takamaka.code.lang.RedGreenContract`, having a subclass `io.takamaka.code.lang.RedGreenPayableContract`, further subclassed by `io.takamaka.code.lang.RedGreenExternallyOwnedAccount`.
-That is, such contracts have the ability to keep an extra red balance, that should be a stable coin, if the underlying blockchain supports that feature.
+That is, contracts have the ability to keep an extra red balance, that should be a stable coin, if the underlying blockchain supports that feature.

-For instance, the following red/green contract allows payees to register by calling the `addAsPayee()` method.
+For instance, the following contract allows payees to register by calling the `addAsPayee()` method.
 Moreover, the contract distributes green coins sent to the `distributeGreen()` method and red coins sent to the